GodloveD/swarm_example/README.md

 ---------------
 If you are a longtime matlab programmer you already know the answer to this question.
 Matlab has a very powerful gui (i.e. the java virtual machine) that helps users rapidly develop and debug code.
 In fact "debug mode" is often used to turn a matlab script into an interactive program, allowing the user to pause and flexibly analyze and visualize data on the fly.
 Matlab has many, many algorithms and analyses built right in, or available in toolboxes so you almost never have to program things up from scratch.
 Data visualization with matlab is powerful and efficient.
 And finally, user's tend to build a large collection of recyclable functions and scripts allowing them to use matlab more efficiently over time.

 Matlab users often do not want to throw years of work away and start from scratch in a new language.
 They might not feel very comfortable stepping out onto the command line, or writing bash scripts.
 In labs where matlab is heavily used they might want to pass their code to other lab mates.
 The examples here are designed to help matlab users get up and running fully fledged, unlicensed, parallel matlab jobs on the NIH Biowulf cluster without investing a lot of time learning another scripting language.
-Code like this can also be passed on to labmates or colleagues with virtually no experience on the Biowulf cluster, allowing them to pre-packaged parallel jobs with ease.
+Code like this can also be passed on to labmates or colleagues with virtually no experience on the Biowulf cluster, allowing them to run pre-packaged parallel jobs with ease.

 To use this example